Reporting Child Abuse or Neglect

 · The perpetrator's current access to the child

 · Present condition/status of the child (for example: in need of medical attention)

 What happens when I report child abuse?

-Children and Family Services (CFS) social work staff determines how to proceed with an investigation by assessing the referral information and focusing on the present and future risks to the child.
-An assessment tool helps the social worker determine how to respond to each referral and what priority to assign that referral.
-The process also involves collecting verbal and/or written allegations of child abuse or neglect for further investigation and determining the urgency of the situation and initiating the appropriate response and developing an investigative plan.
+Children and Family Services (CFS) social work staff determines how to proceed with an investigation by assessing the referral information and focusing on present and potential future risk to the child.
+An assessment tool assists the social worker to determine how to respond and what priority to assign that referral.